datacentricdesign/lab/pages/privacy.md

 ## Information You Give Us.

-The only mandatory information is a valid email address, when signing up.
+The only mandatory information is a valid email address when signing up.
 We use this email address to identify you throughout our tools.
 We do not share it with any third-party without your explicit consent.
 You can change this email address on your [profile page](/).
 Your profile shows a summary of all data we possess, collected through our tools.